chargex-consortium/Open-RTH/README.md

-# openRTH
+# Open-RTH

-This repository is a pointer to the [original openRTH repository](https://github.com/argonne-vci/openRTH) maintained by Argonne National Laboratory.
+This repository is a pointer to the [original Open-RTH repository](https://github.com/argonne-vci/Open-RTH) maintained by Argonne National Laboratory.

 Please visit the original repo for source code, issues, and contributions.